craws/OpenAtlas/install/upgrade/upgrade.md

 ### 7.7.0 to 7.8.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.

+Please note that, like announced, the deprecated API version 0.2 was removed in this release.

 ### 7.6.x to 7.7.0
 7.7.0.sql is needed but wil be taken care of by the database upgrade script.